-Equity options written, which are transacted over-the-counter, are contractual agreements where the seller (writer) gives the purchaser the right, but not the obligation, to buy a specified quantity of a particular stock at or before a specified future date at a predetermined price.
+Equity options are contractual agreements where the seller (writer) gives the purchaser the right, but not the obligation, to buy a specified quantity of a particular stock at or before a specified future date at a predetermined price.
 The seller receives a premium from the purchaser for this right.
 Equity options are used for yield-enhancement purposes or to adjust exposures to certain equities without directly purchasing or selling the underlying asset.
+Equity options are transacted through regulated exchanges or over-the-counter.
 The primary risks associated with equity options are exposure to movements in equity values and foreign exchange rates as applicable.
-Credit risk exposure on over-the-counter options arises due to the possible inability of counterparties to meet the terms of the contract.
+Credit risk on exchange-traded options is limited, as these transactions are executed on regulated exchanges, each of which is associated with a well-capitalized clearing house that assumes the obligation of the writer of a contract.
+Credit risk on over-the-counter options arises due to the possible inability of counterparties to meet the terms of the contract.